Betta Fish

 Colorful betta fish flaring towards you

-The native and wild betta fish habitat includes densely vegetated rice paddies, floodplains, and still watered canals in areas like Thailand and Cambodia.
+The native and wild betta fish habitat includes densely vegetated rice paddies, floodplains, and still-watered canals in areas like Thailand and Cambodia.
 These locations experience periods of prolonged drought.
-The betta is able to survive in small volumes of low-oxygenated water (even puddles) while attempting to jump to larger bodies of water.
+The betta can survive in small volumes of low-oxygenated water (even puddles) while attempting to jump to larger bodies of water.

 The betta is a labyrinth fish, which allows it to breathe atmospheric air at the water’s surface, as well as underwater through its gills.
 This unique ability helps the betta survive these droughts – in water that contains very little oxygen.
 This ability has also created rampant myths about their care.